guptasoumya/Personalization-of-sales-email/README.md

 The manually labelled dataset was used for training the random forest classifier model using 50 estimators.
 Based on the trained model, when there is an incoming mail, it can be fed into the model to predict the sentiment.
 Based on the predicted sentiment, conditional statements are used to select a pre-drafted reply.

-Future Steps and Collaboration
+Future Steps

-Feedback mechanism:
-A feedback mechanism could be introduced to make sure that the model gets better over time.
+1. Reinforcement Learning:
+The seq2seq model for replying emails precisely is challenging inherently.
+We can look for reinforcement learning algorithm to improve this.
 Whenever there is human intervention or editing of the outgoing emails, both the incoming email and outgoing email (or sentiment of incoming email) can be fed back to the training dataset.
 This will cause the model to get more accurate and agile over time specifically suited to the user.

+2. Template-based replying:
+Once we have email dataset from one specific company or industry, we can use our mastered NLP skills to train with chatterbot in Python, which can analyze emails and select the pre-written template.

+Collaboration

-Collaboration: The project was done under the guidance of Maverick.ai CEO and CTO, Yaron Oren and Kevin Wu, respectively.
+The project was done under the guidance of Maverick.ai CEO and CTO, Yaron Oren and Kevin Wu, respectively.
 The mentors were extremely helpful in providing relevant reading resources and brought us up to the speed.
 Within team we employed a democratic model of decision making with each member’s input taken into account for the direction of the project.